PTSD & trauma treatment,

 Post-traumatic stress disorder, complex trauma, acute stress disorder.
-Medication management plus referrals to vetted trauma-focused therapists.
-In-person and via TelePsychiatry.
+Medication management plus referrals to vetted trauma-focused therapists — in person at four California clinics, or by TelePsychiatry.

 The most effective PTSD treatment is usually trauma-focused therapy (EMDR, Cognitive Processing Therapy, Prolonged Exposure) combined with appropriate medication.
 We coordinate both.